Embiotoca jacksoni

-Embiotoca jacksoni, commonly known as the black surfperch, is a species of surfperches native to shallow coastal areas of the eastern Pacific.
+Embiotoca jacksoni, commonly known as the black surfperch, is a species of surfperch native to shallow coastal areas of the Eastern Pacific Ocean.
 Other common names of the species include black perch and butterlips.
-They are usually a dark reddish brown to tan in color, often also with vertical dark bars across their body.
 They are commercially important food and game fish.

-Taxonomy
+Taxonomy and etymology

 Embiotoca jacksoni is one of two species classified under the genus Embiotoca, the other being the striped surfperch (Embiotoca lateralis).
-They belong to the surfperch family Embiotocidae.
 The species was first described by the Swiss-American biologist Louis Agassiz in 1853.